Amauri-BendInfo/AWSAllowMyNewIP/README.md

 # AWSAllowMyNewIP
-Windows batch command-line for IP update on your main security group.
+Windows batch command-line for IP update on your main AWS EC2 Security Group.

 ## Requirements
 - AWSCLI for Windows